Kid-Approved Noodle Soup Recipe

 - 1 package thin noodles, cooked to package directions

 - red pepper flakes, optional garnish

-- Begin by heating a sauté pan on medium high with 1 tablespoon of butter and onion.
+- Begin by heating a sauté pan on medium high with onion and 1 tablespoon of butter.
 Sauté the onion 2-3 minutes until onions are starting to soften.
 Add celery and carrots and continue to cook on medium.

 - Add remaining tablespoon of butter and garlic slices to the pan.
-Also add corn, onion salt and onion powder to the veggie mixture and continue to cook until onions are translucent and all veggies are fragrant.
+Also add corn, onion salt, and onion powder and continue to cook until onions are translucent and all veggies are fragrant.
 Stir frequently and watch that the garlic does not burn.
 Lower the temperature if the garlic is browning but other vegetables need a little longer to cook.